what-we-eat/data/docs/CONTRIBUTING.md

 1. Identify the data you wish to add or update
 2. Open an issue describing the proposed changes
-3. Fork the repository on GitHub
+3. If approved, a project maintainer will make the changes in the Supabase database
-4. Make the changes in your fork
+4. The automated system will update the public snapshot in this repository
-5. Submit a pull request with your changes

 ## Proposing Data Updates